 Eco-Lawn™ is a blend of carefully selected fine fescue grasses developed by Wildflower Farm.
 Eco-Lawn grows in full sun, part shade and even deep shade.
-Eco-Lawn is highly drought tolerant once established, and has a beautiful green color.
-Eco-Lawn does not require fertilizing and can be mown like a regular lawn or left un-mown for a free-flowing carpet effect.
+Eco-Lawn is highly drought tolerant once established, and has a rich dark green color.
+Eco-Lawn does not require fertilizing and can be mown like a regular lawn or left unmown for a free-flowing carpet effect.

-Experience what thousands of people across America already know about Eco-Lawn!
+Experience what thousands of people across North America already know about Eco-Lawn!

 Features & Benefits: